Black juror: Smollett's reaction to noose makes no sense

 If others saw the noose as Smollett's clumsy effort to portray his attackers as racist, Andre Hope saw much more.

-"As an African American person, I'm not putting that noose back on at all, " Andre Hope told WLS-TV.
+"As an African American person, I'm not putting that noose back on at all," Hope told WLS-TV.
 At trial, Smollett testified that after the attack in downtown Chicago in January 2019, he returned home and put the rope back around his neck so police who came to his apartment soon after could see it.

 Hope was not the only Black person who struggled with Smollett's use of such a potent symbol of racism in the U.S. to convince authorities he was the victim of a hate crime.